 Fixture Type ⇔ COUNTERTOPS

-Most cultured marble countertops contain one or two sinks, with the entire area being one big molded piece.
+Most cultured marble countertops contain one or two sinks, and the entire area is one big molded piece.
 A problem area with cultured (man-made) marble is that over time, hairline cracks will start to develop near the drain.
-This is a perfectly normal characteristic of how cultured marble breaks down, and it's due to hot and cold water hitting directly on the surface.
-We can repair cultured marble, but because the countertop and sink are all one molded piece, the entire unit must be refinished afterward to hide and seal the repair.
+This is a perfectly normal characteristic of how cultured marble breaks down over time, and it's due to the hot and cold water coming out of the spout and hitting directly onto the surface.

 PRICING: To get a ballpark figure for the cost of refinishing cultured marble bathroom countertops and sinks, use $30 per square foot plus $75 per bowl.

 Please note that anything touching the countertop (spout, handles, and drain) will have to be removed prior to our arrival to refinish, and can be re-installed a couple of days after refinishing.

 The majority of kitchen countertops are made of tile, butcher block, or some sort of laminate, like Formica.
 There's no need to tear out these perfectly good countertops just because they look old, because refinishing them in place will instantly update your entire kitchen!